 15:289 Network Design II (4 s.h.)
+Prerequisite: 15:288, Network Design I: 15:277.
+Network Routing: 15:278.
+Network Remote Access; and 15:285, Multi-Layered Switching; or permission of the instructor.
 This course leads to the CCDP certification.
 The CCDP certification (Cisco Certified Design Professional) indicates advanced or journeyman knowledge of network design.
 With a CCDP, a network professional can design routed and switched networks involving LAN, WAN, and dial access services for businesses and organizations with 100 to more than 500 nodes.
 (60-0)

 15:290 Fundamentals of Project Management (4 s.h.)
-Prerequisites: 15:141, MIS I and 15:158, Networking III, or permission of the Instructor.
+Prerequisites: 15:156, Networking I, 15:161, Operating Systems I, or by written permission of the instructor.
 Fundamentals of Project Management defines a project and the role of projects in business.
-Students identify and demonstrate the basic knowledge areas of Project Management and the Project Management Framework.
+Students identifv and demonstrate the basic knowledge areas of Project Management and the Project Management Framework.
 These knowledge areas focus on managing project components including: Integration, Scope, Time (scheduling), Cost, Quality, Human Resource, Communications, Risk, and Procurement.
-Fundamentals of Project Management clarifies the relationship between Project Management and other management disciplines including general management knowledge and practice. and application-area knowledge and practice.
+Fundamentals of Project Management clarifies the relationship between Project Management and other management disciplines including general management knowledge and practice, and application-area knowledge and practice.
 Students learn to apply the breakdown of project phases and processes and construct project plans that employ project phasing and knowledge areas.
 Students also learn to identify the aspects of project-based organizational systems and classify business organizations by type and project characteristics.
 Critical Path Method (CPM) project scheduling is learned and utilized to coordinate project planning, execution and analysis throughout a project life cycle.
-(45-30)
+(60-0)

 15:299A Special Problems in Business\ (1 s.h.)
 Students may submit a proposal for a special project to the instructor.
 With the instructor's approval and the consent of the Division Chair and Vice President for Academic Affairs, credit may be given upon satisfactory completion of the project.
 Course can be repeated for credit.
 (15-0)